Put Aside Our Notions to Welcome the Lord’s Return

 After reading this story, you may feel sorry for the elder son.
 When his father was standing at his door, he refused him and shut the door on him due to his imaginations.
 Eventually he was filled with bitter regret.
 This shows us that our notions and imaginations are too harmful.
 At the moment, I can’t help thinking of the time when the Lordcame to do His work.
 Wasn’t it because of their notions and imaginations that the chief priests, scribes, and Pharisees opposed the work of the ?
 Because God’s work was incompatible with their imaginations, that is, because they held on to the views of “impossible,” such as the Lord couldn’t possibly be called Jesus or preach outside the temple when He came, much less be born in a manger, etc., they opposed God—nailed the Lord Jesus who came to redeem mankind to the cross—and committed a heinous crime.
 Consequently, the entire Israel was subjected to destruction.

 Today, two thousand years later, all Christians are looking forward to the return of the Lord Jesus.
 But they have committed the same mistake, that is, they also use their notions and imaginations to define God.
 Some insist that God cannot work in China and should work in Israel; others think that God cannot come in flesh and should come upon a white cloud in spiritual body; and so forth.
 These notions and imaginations severely hinder people from investigating God’s work, and make them shut the door on God’s salvation time and again.
 Jehovah God said, “For my thoughts are not your thoughts, neither are your ways my ways.
 For as the heavens are higher than the earth, so are my ways higher than your ways, and my thoughts than your thoughts” (Isaiah 55:8-9).
-And the word of The Appearance of God Has Brought a New Age” in The Word Appears in the Flesh).says, “Put aside your view of ‘impossible’!
+And the word of The Appearance of God Has Brought a New Age”).says, “Put aside your view of ‘impossible’!
 The more that people believe something is impossible, the more likely it is to occur, for the wisdom of God soars higher than the heavens, God’s thoughts are higher than man’s thoughts, and the work of God transcends the limits of man’s thinking and conception.
 The more that something is impossible, the more there is the truth to be sought; the more that something is beyond the conception and imagination of man, the more it contains the will of God” (“

 From, we can see that God’s thoughts soar higher than the heavens.
 We can never fathom His thoughts, much less can we measure how He will work by our notions and imaginations.
 God cannot possibly do His work according to our notions, for man’s notions and imagination are Satan’s schemes.
 If we always live in our notions and imaginations, we will make the same mistake as the Pharisees—nailing God to the cross.
 Only if we put aside our notions and imaginations, seek and investigate God’s work, can we witness God’s appearance and welcome the Lord’s return.
 Otherwise, we will lose the chance to be saved.
 Just as Almighty God says, “The is a great salvation for those who are capable of accepting the truth, but for those who are unable to accept the truth it is a sign of condemnation.
 You should choose your own path, and should not blaspheme against the and reject the truth.
-You should not be an ignorant and arrogant person, but someone who obeys the guidance of the Holy Spirit and longs for and seeks the truth; only in this way will you benefit” (“When You Behold the Spiritual Body of Jesus Will Be When God Has Made Anew Heaven and Earth” in The Word Appears in the Flesh).
+You should not be an ignorant and arrogant person, but someone who obeys the guidance of the Holy Spirit and longs for and seeks the truth; only in this way will you benefit” (“When You Behold the Spiritual Body of Jesus Will Be When God Has Made Anew Heaven and Earth”).